 Snowking Aviation pilots are commercially certified by the FAA and have years of mountain flying experience.
 All flights are subject to pilot discretion.

 Air sickness is considered a normal response in healthy individuals.
-If you are prone to getting sick you should prepare in advance of your flight using methods that have worked well for you in the past.
+If you are prone to getting sick, you should prepare using methods that have worked well for you in the past.
 Options include ginger, acupressure wristbands, and medicines like Dramamine or more effective prescription medications.
-Some things you can do to help prevent air sickness during your flight include opening fresh air vents, chewing gum, breathing deeply and slowly (relax), focusing outside on the horizon, eating lightly, and avoiding alcohol before flying.
+Eat lightly and avoid alcohol before flying.
+Some things you can do to help prevent air sickness during your flight include opening fresh air vents, chewing gum, sucking on hard candy, breathing slowly and deeply, and focusing outside on the horizon.
 If you do get sick, sick-sacks are available in the airplane.
 Your pilot will cover this topic during the pre-flight briefing.